Today, we’re talking about free financial advice and really all financial advice.

 Others shared that they don’t want advice.

-But it got me thinking about all kinds of advice and when it’s good and not.
-And if you want insight so you don’t make the mistakes many people have made, you’ll love today’s episode.
+But it got me thinking about all kinds of advice and when it’s good and when it’s not, which we will dive into.

 This is the Wealth Inside and Out® Podcast.